TheOdinProject/curriculum/foundations/introduction/introduction_to_web_development.md

 But it's also going to be fun.

-And it might even be life changing, too.
+And it might even be life-changing.

 _What are you waiting for?_